TermiT/Flycut/readme.md

 Note: the Mac App Store version is not up to date - if you want the latest version with all the features, you will have to download DRM-Free version or compile Flycut yourself.

 **DRM-Free:**
-Download latest DRM-Free version [here](https://github.com/TermiT/Flycut/releases)
+Download latest DRM-Free version [here](https://github.com/MarkJerde/Flycut/releases/latest)

 **iOS App Store:**
-Submission pending to the App Store
+Download from the App Store [here](https://itunes.apple.com/us/app/flycut/id1273639655?mt=8)

 ## Use
 **Documentation:**